Overview of Multiple Myeloma

-	Pancreatic cancer begins when healthy cells acquire a genetic change (mutation) that causes them to turn into abnormal cells.
-The exact cause of most pancreatic cancers is unknown and about 5-10 percent are thought to be hereditary.
+Cancer begins when healthy cells acquire a genetic change (mutation) that causes them to turn into abnormal cells.
+The exact cause of most multiple myeloma is unknown and about 5-10 percent are thought to be hereditary.

 Risk factors for Multiple Myeloma

 A risk factor is anything that increases a person’s chance of developing cancer.
 Risk factors can influence the development of cancer but most do not directly cause cancer.
 Many individuals with risk factors will never develop cancer and others with no known risk factors will.
 Most pancreatic cancers develop sporadically, which means for no known reason.
 Multiple myeloma may be preceded by two precancerous conditions: